-a numeric vector containing

-w a vector of weights the same length as x giving the weights to use for each element of x.

-na.rm a logical value indicating whether NA values in x should be stripped before the computation proceeds.
+х a numeric vector containing the values whose mean is to be computed.
+W a vector of weights the same length as x giving the weights to use for each element of x . na.rm a logical value indicating whether NA values in \boldsymbol{x} should be stripped before the computation proceeds.